mina-mina/InspiraProject/README.md

--SSNInternalCheck SOAP request/response is to be mocked using internal service -No separate serivces to validate response/request handling like it's done in Groovy script -A middleware to be used to provide HttpContext validation of the request -Provided Unit and integration tests are to be used to demonstrate this service outputs -Test cases are to demonstrate various service usage invoke by the User/client application request
+-SSNInternalCheck SOAP request/response is to be mocked using internal service -No separate serivces to validate response/request handling like it's done in Groovy script -A middleware to be used to provide HttpContext validation of the request -we assume the same groovy script HTTP response format for all statuscodes -Provided Unit and integration tests are to be used to demonstrate this service outputs -Test cases are to demonstrate various service usage invoke by the User/client application request
+- for quick delivery, Logging and code Exception handlings are done in simple form and at minimum

 Before running the tests: